 Your employee benefits communication plan should cover the full year, not just the weeks leading up to open enrollment.
 One of the questions to ask your benefits broker is how they can support this year-round communication plan through ongoing engagement, education, and decision-making.

 This support is critical.
-Think about the major life events that require employees to make important benefits decisions outside of open enrollment: marriage, divorce, childbirth or adoption, medical diagnosis, home purchases, and so on.
+Think about the major life events that require employees to make important benefits decisions outside of open enrollment: marriage, divorce, childbirth or adoption, medical diagnosis, home purchases, retirement planning, and so on.
 These life events happen at all times and require 24/7 benefits knowledge and support.
 Knowing how you can lean on your employee benefits broker outside of open enrollment will help you give employees the help they need, when they need it.

 9. Ask for recommendations beyond next year